 - If accepted into the ND program, you will be required to undergo a criminal background check (CBC) and give permission for the results to be provided to SCNM.
 All expenses associated with the CBC are the responsibility of the applicant.
 The offer of admission will not be considered final until completion of the background check, with results deemed acceptable by SCNM.

-SCNM is now accepting applications for Spring and Fall 2018!
+SCNM is now accepting applications for Fall 2018 and Spring 2019!